All Episodes

 What is it he was going to do that was so doggone flexible?

-And did he in fact do it?
+And did he, in fact, do it?

 Is that why we have the Russian interference in our election?

-Because he he just looked the other way.
+He just looked the other way.

-We know that the biggest thing that the Obama administration did was when Obama said uh these guys need to cut it out.
+We know that the biggest thing that the Obama administration did was when Obama said these guys need to cut it out.

-Now that was a real, real threat.
+Now, that was a real, real threat.

 Yeah.

-I mean, the latest information leaked today is oh, Mueller has subpoenaed the Trump organization demanding documents about Russia.
+I mean, the latest information leaked today is: oh, Mueller has subpoenaed the Trump organization demanding documents about Russia.

 He put Merrill executives in jail for a year.